Symmetry and causality constraints on Fermi liquids

-While the nonlinear EFT in \eqref{eq_action_f} is expressed in general spatial dimension $d$, we focused on $d=2$ for simplicity when expanding in fluctuations.
-We generalize some of our results here to $d=3$.
+The first relation is not surprising: 1+1d CFT observables at finite density are completely fixed in terms of zero density observables by the extended algebra, leaving no room for the emergence of novel IR physics.
+The second relation shows that the $U(1)$ level of the CFT $c_J = k$ can be changed by turning on interactions $K\neq 1$.

+\paragraph{NRCFT:} imposing both the Galilean and $z=2$ dilation constraints, one finds that the equation of state and effective mass are entirely fixed by the Luttinger parameter

+Ref.~\cite{Nishida:2009pg} studies an example of an interacting NRCFT in $d=1$ spatial dimension that becomes a Luttinger liquid upon doping, with EFT parameters satisfying \eqref{eq_1d_NRCFT_constraint}.

+\paragraph{Nonlinear constraints:} in one spatial dimension, the bosonized EFT of a Fermi (Luttinger) liquid is identical to that of a superfluid.
+It is well-known (and much simpler) to impose spacetime symmetries in the superfluid EFT.
+For example, Lorentz or Galilean boost invariance implies that the EFT must take the form (to leading order in derivatives, but all order in fluctuations) \cite{Son:2002zn, Son:2005rv}

+Scale invariance further restricts $P(\mu) \propto \mu^{1 + \frac{d}z}$.
+One can check that linearizing this action reproduces the constraints found above in $d=1$.

+We now turn to Fermi liquids in three spatial dimensions.
 Because we will focus on linear response of density and momentum to leading order at small momenta, the fermion spin simply adds a degeneracy factor.
 We will consider spinless fermions for simplicity and comment on where this factor enters below.
 Expanding Eq.~\eqref{eq_S2_coadj} for a spherical Fermi surface gives

 with $\nabla_n\equiv \hat n(\theta,\varphi)\cdot\nabla $ where now $n(\theta,\varphi) = (\sin\theta\cos\varphi, \sin\theta\sin\varphi,\cos\theta)$.
 The density at each patch, which is conserved in this Gaussian approximation, can be decomposed into spherical harmonics: